IR Ranges for Functional Groups: A thorough look

 Several factors influence the precise position and intensity of an IR absorption band.
 These include:

-• Bond Environment: The electronic environment surrounding a bond affects its vibrational frequency.
-For example, the carbonyl stretching frequency (C=O) varies significantly depending on the nature of the substituents attached to the carbonyl carbon.
+- Bond Environment: The electronic environment surrounding a bond affects its vibrational frequency.
+Here's one way to look at it: the carbonyl stretching frequency (C=O) varies significantly depending on the nature of the substituents attached to the carbonyl carbon.

 Characteristic IR Ranges for Functional Groups